This site presents a reference view of an IDDAS-compatible implementation.

 Pricing does not alter lineage, allocation rules, or payout mechanics.

-Each anchored candle incurs a fixed creation cost.
+Each anchored candle may incur a fixed creation cost.

-Pricing is applied at the time of candle creation.
+Pricing may be applied at the time of candle creation.

 Candles may be configured with predefined expiry parameters selected at creation time.
 Expiry parameters are fixed, declared in advance, and applied deterministically.
 Once a candle is created, its expiry cannot be modified, extended, or overridden.
 Expiry exists solely to bound activation eligibility and does not alter attribution, allocation, or pricing rules.

-For higher-volume usage, the protocol supports open-ended metered accounts.
+For higher-volume usage, implementations may support open-ended metered accounts.

 Metered accounts: